Become a Member of Youth Parliament

 - In addition to working locally and regionally, the UK Youth Parliament also undertakes to facilitate meetings between Members of Youth Parliament, Government Ministers and Government Departments on the issues that are raised in the UK Youth Parliament Manifesto.

 - As a Member of Youth Parliament, you will also get an opportunity to attend between six and ten regional meetings during your term of office.
 Once a year the UK Youth Parliament holds an Annual Conference, which brings together all of the Members of Youth Parliament from across the whole of the UK, for a four day residential to receive training, plan campaigns, update the UK Youth Parliament Manifesto, and socialise!

-- A Member of Youth Parliament’s term of office lasts for 2 years.
+- A Member of Youth Parliament’s term of office lasts for up to two years.
 On average you will need to commit between one and five hours per week on UK Youth Parliament activities.

 Each Member of Youth Parliament’s experience is likely to be different from the next.
 But in general, Members of Youth Parliament will develop a combination of the following skills: